 Trinity is the largest of the Cambridge college libraries.
-We aim to stock all the books required for undergraduate courses and a wide range of works for taught postgraduate courses and for research students.
-If you are unable to find a book from your reading list, you may fill in a catalogue under “Serials”.and we will purchase a copy as quickly as possible.
-If there are any other books you think we ought to have, please fill in the online recommendation form and we will seek approval from your Director of Studies before purchasing.
-Additionally, the Library subscribes to about 180 periodicals, which can be searched on the
+We aim to stock all the books required for Part I undergraduate courses, as well as Part II where possible; we also cater for taught postgraduate courses and for research students.
+If you are unable to find a book from your reading list, you may fill in a and we will purchase a copy as quickly as possible.
+If there are any other books you think we ought to have, please fill in the recommendation form and we will seek approval from your Director of Studies before purchasing.
+Additionally, the Library subscribes to about 130 periodicals, which can be searched on the College Catalogue.

 The library has access to a number of electronic resources including ebooks and ejournals available through our catalogue.
 Members of the University have access to the resources provided by the University Library.
 Browse their collections on the UL’s eResources page.

-There is a small collection of DVDs in the Lower Library, with additional items stored behind the Entrance Desk.
+There is a small collection of DVDs in the Catalogue Room.
 These can be borrowed for two weeks at a time under normal loan rules.
 Please note the following copyright regulations with regard to DVDs of films:

 - Films may be borrowed on a short-term basis by registered Library users for their own individual private study and non-commercial research.